entrance4-png/evidence-closed-loop/README.md

 Only numpy, scipy and matplotlib are used.
 No data files are required; the script is self-contained and deterministic, with every random seed fixed in the source.
+- OS: developed and tested on macOS.
+The script contains no OS-specific code and runs on any platform with a supported Python.
+- Python >= 3.10, numpy >= 1.24, scipy >= 1.10, matplotlib >= 3.7
+  (as pinned in requirements.txt).
+- No non-standard hardware is required; the script runs on a standard desktop or laptop CPU.
+- Typical install time on a normal desktop computer: under one minute (`pip install -r requirements.txt`).

 ## Running